washingtonpost/ans-schema/docs/proposals/2017-04-27 Text Formatting.md

 # Proposal

-## Part I. Structured Text Element.
+## Part I. Structured Text Object.

-### `text` story element should describe structured text content
+### `attributed_text` object describes structured text content

-Text element will have following structure:
+Attributed text object will have the following structure.
+Note that proposed structure is compatible with preexisting `text` story element (as of 0.5.8).

 * a required `text` property with plain text content of type `string`,
 * an optional `attributes` property with array of `attribute` objects describing formatting to be applied to the text,